Pritchard is back! But that is not the only good news about Deus Ex: Mankind Divided‘s first DLC, System Rift.

 The very first example is Adam’s encounter with Francis “Frank” Pritchard on the lift in the Sarif Industries headquarters back in Deus Ex: Human Revolution.
 It is obvious that the Chief of Security, Jensen, and the Chief of Cyber Security, Pritchard, don’t get along at all.
 Pritchard makes it clear that he disdains Jensen’s rather unsophisticated methods (“Stick to kicking down doors”), although the way I play Jensen, that is totally unjustified (The silver tongue rules!).

 Throughout the course of the game, though, they are forced to work together.
 And by the time the end credits roll they may have come to something like grudging respect for one another.
-To me, the tense bickering between these two men remain a highlights of the game.
+To me, the tense bickering between these two men remains a highlight of the game.

 Then there is Arie van Bruggen, better known as Windmill.
 He is the hacker Adam needs to track down in Hengsha.
 When they meet, Jensen is maybe a little less diplomatic than called for, prompting Windmill to counter with a pretty off-hand “Down, boy.”